Mount Abu

 MyTripMyTravel runs Mount Abu as a heritage-and-cool-air leg on the southern Rajasthan circuit, with photography restrictions and footwear etiquette inside Dilwara handled in advance.

-October to March is the comfortable season — cool, clear, and ideal for the temples and viewpoints.
-Summer (April–June) is the peak domestic-tourism period because of the altitude relief from the plains; we plan around the crowds in those months.
+October to March is the comfortable season, cool, clear, and ideal for the temples and viewpoints.
+Summer (April to June) is the peak domestic-tourism period because of the altitude relief from the plains; we plan around the crowds in those months.
 The monsoon greens the Aravallis but can fog viewpoints.
 Winter is optimal for unhurried sightseeing.

-Five 11th–13th-century marble temples — escorted visit timed against group windows, with photography etiquette handled.
+Five 11th to 13th-century marble temples, escorted visit timed against group windows, with photography etiquette handled.

 Nakki Lake